dhocker/udmx-pyusb/Readme.md

 The full source is maintained on [GitHub](https://www.github.com/dhocker/uDMX-pyusb).

 ## Development Environment
+### Virtual Environment

 This work is written in Python 2.7.
 A suitable development environment would use virtualenv and virtualenvwrapper to create a working virtual environment.
 The requirements.txt file can be used with pip to create the required virtual environment with all dependencies.

+### PyUSB
+PyUSB requires one of the following: libusb 1.0, libusb 0.1 or OpenUSB.
+See [5](#5). libusb 1.0 is part of the Raspbian Jessie image available from [raspberrypi.org](https://www.raspberrypi.org/downloads/raspbian/)

+### Operating Systems
+The main purpose of this project was to learn about using the uDMX interface on a RPi.
+However, enough of the work was done on OS X 10.11.3 to conclude that this code will work or can be made to work on both OSes.
+If you want to try it on OS X, use brew to install libusb (it will install libusb 1.0).

 ## Programs and Modules